VPeti1/AIOPM_Plus/README.md

 ## Pip: python package manager
 ## MRemove: used to remove multiple packages in archlinux
 ## AUR: arch linux user repo

+# Known issues
+## Error: std::logic_error --- You havent entered all the arguments
+terminate called after throwing an instance of 'std::logic_error' what():  basic_string: construction from null is not valid Aborted (core dumped)